Megarachne: History of researchMegarachne servinei was originally described in 1980 by the Argentine paleontologist Mario Hünicken. The generic name, composed of the Ancient Greek μέγας (megas) meaning "great" and Latin arachne meaning "spider", translates to "great spider". The holotype (now stored at the Museum of Paleontology at the National University of Córdoba) was recovered from the Pallero Member of the Bajo de Véliz Formation of Argentina, which has been dated to the Gzhelian age: to million years ago. The specimen preserves the carapace, the first two tergites, three partial appendages, and what is possibly a coxa (the proximal-most limb segment).

-With an estimated length of 33.9 cm based on the assumption that the fossil was of a spider, and a legspan estimated to be 50 cm, Megarachne servinei would have been the largest spider to have ever existed, exceeding the goliath birdeater (Theraphosa blondi) which has a maximum legspan of around 30 cm.
+With an estimated length of 33.9 cm based on the assumption that the fossil was that of a spider, and with a leg-span estimated to be 50 cm, Megarachne servinei would have been the largest spider to have ever existed; exceeding the goliath birdeater (Theraphosa blondi), which has a maximum leg-span of around 30 cm.
 Because of its status as the "largest spider to have ever lived", Megarachne quickly became popular.
 Based on Hünicken's detailed description of the fossil specimen and various other illustrations and reconstructions made by him, reconstructions of Megarachne as a giant spider were set up in museums around the world.

 The identification of the specimen as a spider was doubted by some arachnologists, such as Shear and colleagues (1989), who stated that while Megarachne had been assigned to the Araneae, it "may represent an unnamed order or a ricinuleid".
 Even Hünicken himself acknowledged discrepancies in the morphology of the fossil that could not be accommodated with an arachnid identity.
-These discrepancies included an unusual cuticular ornamentation, the carapace being divided into frontal and rear parts by a suture and spatulate (having a broad, rounded end) chelicerae (already noted by Hünicken as a strange feature as no known spider possesses spatulate chelicerae), all features unknown in other spiders.
+These discrepancies included an unusual cuticular ornamentation, the carapace being divided into frontal and rear parts by a suture, and spatulate (having a broad, rounded end) chelicerae (already noted by Hünicken as a strange feature, as no known spider possesses spatulate chelicerae); all features unknown in other spiders.
 However, the holotype was by then deposited in a bank vault so other paleontologists only had access to plaster casts.

-In 2005, a second, more complete specimen consisting of a part and counterpart (the matching halves of a compression fossil) was recovered, preserving parts of the front section of the body, as well as coxae possibly from the fourth pair of appendages, was recovered from the same locality and horizon.
-A research team led by the British paleontologist and arachnologist Paul A. Selden and also consisting of Hünicken and Argentinean arachnologist José A. Corronca reexamined the holotype in light of the new discovery.
+In 2005, a second - more complete - specimen consisting of a part and counterpart (the matching halves of a compression fossil) was recovered.
+This specimen had preserved parts of the front section of the body, as well as coxae possibly from the fourth pair of appendages, and was recovered from the same locality and horizon.
+A research team led by the British paleontologist and arachnologist Paul A. Selden, and also consisting of Hünicken and Argentine arachnologist José A. Corronca, re-examined the holotype in light of the new discovery.
 They concluded that Megarachne servinei was a large eurypterid (a group also known as "sea scorpions"), not a spider.
-Although Hünicken had misidentified Megarachne, his identification as an arachnid was not entirely absurd as the two groups are closely related.
-A morphological comparison with other eurypterids indicated that Megarachne most closely resembled another large Permo-Carboniferous eurypterid, the mycteroptid Woodwardopterus scabrosus which is known only from a single specimen.
-Selden and colleagues (2005) concluded that despite only being represented by two known specimens, Megarachne is the most complete eurypterid discovered in Carboniferous deposits in South America so far.
+Although Hünicken had misidentified Megarachne, his identification of it as an arachnid was not entirely absurd, as the two groups are closely related.
+A morphological comparison with other eurypterids indicated that Megarachne most closely resembled another large Permo-Carboniferous eurypterid, the mycteroptid Woodwardopterus scabrosus, which is known only from a single specimen.
+Selden and colleagues (2005) concluded that, despite only being represented by two known specimens, Megarachne is the most complete eurypterid discovered in Carboniferous deposits in South America so far.